billdueber/marc2solr_example/README.markdown

 ## Running to debug

 Right now, the configuration above and beyond what's in the index and translation maps (e.g., where Solr is, how many threads to use, what kind of MARC file to expect) is just inlined at the top of the `marc2Solr.rb` file; this will have to change at some point.
-Opinions about what the config file should hold and/or look like are welcome, as are ideas about a DSL for the whole index.rb configuration.
+Opinions about what the config file should hold and/or look like are welcome, as are ideas about a DSL for the whole index.dsl configuration.

 ### Edit the marc2Solr.rb file